A 'triple play' of weather hazards will unfold this week across the US - KRDO

 Severe weather is possible early this week for a large part of the country.

-A temperature battleground is setting the stage for an outbreak that will begin Sunday across the mid Mississippi Valley and move east to the Carolinas and mid-Atlantic states by Monday.
+A temperature battleground is setting the stage for an outbreak starting Sunday across the mid Mississippi Valley that will move east to the Carolinas and mid-Atlantic states by Monday.

-Tornadoes, large hail and damaging winds are all possible Sunday across parts of Arkansas, Missouri, Illinois and Indiana.
+Tornadoes, large hail and damaging winds reports have been reported through Sunday night across parts of Arkansas, Missouri, Illinois and Indiana.

 However, the Storm Prediction Center has highlighted a specific area from St. Louis to Springfield, Missouri, as having a significant threat for tornadoes.
 This region has a greater than 10% probability of a strong tornado (EF-2 to EF-5) within 25 miles of any particular point.